 If there’s any excitement to the no-brainer offer, Hennessy said it comes from participants being able to view hour by hour how the point spread keeps rising.

 DraftKings: It’s a fun, safe promotion to attract fans

 DraftKings did not release figures for how much it paid out to Pennsylvania customers taking advantage of its 76-point spread and 51-point over/under total, which also had the $50 cap on wagers.

 As to why it made the offers, DraftKings said in a statement to Penn Bets: “We want customers to enjoy using our product … These promotions are another way to get different types of sports fans involved in a fun, safe, and responsible way.”

-Anyone who has registered with almost any online sportsbook — not just FanDuel and DraftKings — is familiar with deposit match offers that can put hundreds of the company’s dollars in the accounts of newcomers to help them get started.
+Anyone who has registered with almost any online sportsbook — not just FanDuel and DraftKings — is familiar with sportsbook deposit match offers in PA, that can put hundreds of the company’s dollars in the accounts of newcomers to help them get started.
 Many also have risk-free initial bets, another form of can’t-lose wagering.

 Existing customers, meanwhile, are often rewarded for certain types of wagers or frequent betting volume by receiving free bets of $5 or $10, or by having similar amounts simply added to their accounts.
 That’s in addition to all the daily odds boosts that most sites tout as a chance for inflated winnings.

 But only FanDuel and DraftKings, which are the online sportsbook leaders in Pennsylvania, have garnered attention for these can’t-possibly-lose bets of up to $50 for specific sporting events tied to teams within the state.